mevaristo/pirates/README.md

 ## About

-Calculate historical value variations of products based on custom criteria such as mean income, minimum wage or another product.
+Calculate historical value variations of subjects based on custom criteria such as mean income, minimum wage or a product.